Consumer Medicine Information

-If you get an infection while taking Arthrexin, tell your doctor.
-Arthrexin may hide some of the signs of an infection (such as pain, fever, redness, swelling).
-You may mistakenly think that you are better or that your infection is not serious.
+Tell your doctor if you get an infection while taking ARTHREXIN.
+ARTHREXIN may hide some of the signs of an infection and may make you think, mistakenly, that you are better or that it is less serious than it might be.

 Do not give your medicine to anyone else, even if they have the same condition as you.

-Be careful driving or operating machinery until you know how Arthrexin affects you.
-Arthrexin may cause drowsiness, dizziness or lightheadedness in some people.
-If any of these occur, do not drive, operate machinery or do anything else that could be dangerous.
+Be careful driving or operating machinery until you know how ARTHREXIN affects you.
+As with other NSAID medicines, this medicine may cause dizziness or light-headedness in some people.
+If this occurs, do not drive, operate machinery or do anything else that could be dangerous.

-If you drink alcohol, the dizziness or lightheadness may be worse.
+If you drink alcohol, the dizziness or light-headedness may be worse.

 If you are over 65 years of age, have liver or kidney problems or are diabetic, you may have an increased chance of getting side effects.